joedoyler/djangoProject_ReadMe/README.md

 # YourFIT

-Find Cuisine is a directory of recipes made by its users for its users.
-The aim is to bring a restaurant experience into the households via the sharing of different some of the best meals are users have ever made.
-The user is provided with all the facilities to set themselves up and including visual aids to go along with their recipes to entice users on what they could be making with images of mouth watering meals.

 YourFIT is a fitness application that invites the user to take control of their health and wellbeing to be the best possible version of themselves.
 The aim is to set up each user with some form of fitness and nutrition plan via purchasing a once off product available on the site or a subscription service where the user is provided a new plan each week.
 No fitness journey is complete without a proper outfit to take on the world in.
 That is why YourFIT also provides some clothing options and bundle deals so users who are new to exercise can get themselves kitted out.
 This way when leavivng the website the new user has both a plan and activewear to begin their new journey.